code-and-effect/effective_test_bot/README.md

 Turn on tour mode to programatically generate an animated .gif of every workflow in your website.

-Makes sure everything actually works.
+Make sure everything actually works.

 ## Getting Started